lbuttitta/raytracing_demo/README.md

 # raytracing_demo

-A demo I'm (slowly, painfully) writing both to teach myself the basics of computer graphics and to practice my Rust.
+A demo I'm writing both to teach myself the basics of computer graphics and to practice my Rust.